Beatnik (company): 1993–1996: Early years

 In 1993, Thomas Dolby co-founded the company with Mary Coller, as he was frustrated that there was a lack of tools available to develop interactive audio.
 Prior to this, Dolby had created an exhibition at Guggenheim Museum, New York named the Virtual String Quartet, which was programmed by Eric Gullichsen.
 The experience ran on an IBM 386 processor with a Convolvatron 4-channel audio card.
 Users wore a head-mounted display and found themselves in the midst of a computer-generated string quartet playing Mozart, which could be selected to play in different styles.
+The company worked on music and sound effects for games, including Double Switch, Cyberia, and The Dark Eye.

+1996–2001: Incorporation and internet audio

+Headspace was incorporated on May 1, 1996.
+One of the company's first clients following incorporation was WebTV, which led to Headspace creating music and sound effects for its devices, as well as bundling additional music collections from the Headspace Music Library.
+With this format being a software solution, Dolby considered this to be saving physical space within the devices, while satisfying the needs of television viewers wanting audio to accompany the internet.

-The company worked on the audio for several games, including Double Switch, Cyberia, and The Dark Eye.
-In 1996, Headspace announced its acquisition of music publishing company Power of Seven, founded by Psykosonik frontman Paul Sebastien.
+Later in 1996, Headspace announced its acquisition of music publishing company Power of Seven, founded by Psykosonik frontman Paul Sebastien.
 This led to him assuming the role of Director of Production, while Power of Seven's music libraries were integrated with Headspace's own.
 In addition to Dolby and Sebastien, Headspace also employed other composers including Brian Salter, Blake Leyh, and Kim Cascone.
-The composers created music in a wide variety of genres for the Headspace Music Library, which could be licensed online by web developers looking to sonify their websites.
+The composers created music and sound effects in a wide variety of genres for the Headspace Music Library, a series of music and sound effect collections that could be purchased online by web developers looking to sonify their websites.
 All of these composers except Salter composed for the game Obsidian released in 1997, working closely with the developer Rocket Science Games and attending meetings from the beginning of its development, although the work was done at their own offices.

-The company also acquired Igor Software Laboratories, which developed the SoundMusicSys engine used in several Mac games, subsequently reworking this engine into the Headspace Audio Engine.
-This led to the development of the Rich Music Format (RMF), primarily utilized to play audio over the internet at small file sizes while allowing for the use of custom instrument samples.

-1996–2001: Internet audio

-One of the company's first non-game clients was WebTV, which led to Headspace creating music and sound effects for its devices in the RMF format, as well as bundling additional music collections from the Headspace Music Library.
-With this format being a software solution, Dolby considered this to be saving physical space within the devices, while satisfying the needs of television viewers wanting audio to accompany the internet.